Business Intelligence & Analytics

 We start with the data model, not the dashboard

-A visually polished dashboard built on a broken or inconsistent data model is worse than no dashboard - it creates false confidence.
-We audit your source connections, transformation logic, and semantic layer before we touch a single visualization.
-That means when a number appears on screen, it is defensible and traceable to its origin.
+A polished dashboard on a broken data model is worse than none - it creates false confidence.
+We audit your source connections, transformation logic, and semantic layer before touching a single visualization, so every number on screen is defensible and traceable to its origin.

 Cross-platform without a vendor agenda

-We work across Power BI, Tableau, Looker, Qlik, and embedded analytics tools inside platforms like Salesforce and NetSuite.
-We will tell you when your existing tool is the right one to build on and when it is creating unnecessary friction - without any incentive to push you toward a new license.
+We work across Power BI, Tableau, Looker, Qlik, and embedded analytics inside platforms like Salesforce and NetSuite.
+We tell you when your existing tool is worth building on and when it is creating friction - without any incentive to push a new license.

 Governance that survives staff turnover

-Most BI environments accumulate hundreds of disconnected reports with no naming convention, no ownership, and no documentation.
+Most BI environments accumulate hundreds of disconnected reports with no naming convention, ownership, or documentation.
 We build certified dataset structures, row-level security, and workspace governance so a new analyst can orient themselves without a two-week archaeology project.

 Operational reporting tied to real decisions

-We design reports around the actual decisions your team makes each week - pipeline reviews, margin analysis, headcount planning, customer retention - not around what was easy to pull from the database.
-That distinction determines whether a dashboard gets opened every Monday or ignored by February.
+We design reports around the decisions your team makes each week - pipeline reviews, margin analysis, headcount planning, retention - not around what was easy to pull from the database.
+That distinction decides whether a dashboard gets opened every Monday or ignored by February.

 AI and automation layered onto your existing stack

-We build custom agents and automated data pipelines that feed your BI layer - anomaly alerts, forecast models, and narrative summaries that surface in the tools your team already uses, so insight delivery does not require someone to remember to open a dashboard.
+We build custom agents and automated data pipelines that feed your BI layer - anomaly alerts, forecast models, and narrative summaries surfaced in the tools your team already uses, so insight does not require someone to remember to open a dashboard.

 Training that creates internal ownership

 We do not leave you dependent on us for every new report.
-We train the analysts and business users who will own the platform, document the data dictionary, and establish a process for adding new metrics so the environment grows with the business instead of calcifying around the original build.
+We train the analysts and business users who will own the platform, document the data dictionary, and set up a process for adding metrics - so the environment grows with the business instead of calcifying.

 What actually goes wrong in mid-market BI environments

 The pattern repeats across industries.
-A company buys a BI platform, connects it to a few data sources, and builds some dashboards that look good in a demo.
-Six months later, the finance team still sends a weekly Excel file because the BI numbers do not match the ERP.
-The sales team ignores the pipeline dashboard because the data is a day old and the filters are confusing.
-The original implementer is gone, nobody documented the data model, and adding a new metric requires a two-week project because nobody is sure what will break.
+A company buys a BI platform, connects a few data sources, and builds dashboards that look good in a demo.
+Six months later, finance still sends a weekly Excel file because the numbers do not match the ERP, and sales ignores the pipeline dashboard because the data is stale and the filters confusing.
+The implementer is gone, the data model is undocumented, and adding a metric is a two-week project.

-The root cause is almost never the platform itself.
-Power BI, Tableau, Looker, and Qlik are all capable tools.
-The failure happens at the intersection of three things: data quality upstream of the BI layer, a semantic model that was never properly defined, and a mismatch between what the dashboards show and the decisions the business actually needs to make.
-Fixing one without addressing the others does not hold.
+The root cause is almost never the platform.
+The failure happens at the intersection of three things: data quality upstream of the BI layer, a semantic model that was never properly defined, and a mismatch between what the dashboards show and the decisions the business needs to make.
+Fixing one without the others does not hold.

 Row-level security is another chronic problem.
-In a mid-market firm where regional managers should only see their own territory's data, or where HR data needs to be restricted by role, misconfigured security either exposes data it should not or creates so many permission errors that users give up.
-Both outcomes destroy trust in the platform.
-Getting RLS right requires understanding both the BI tool's security model and the organizational structure it needs to reflect.
+Where regional managers should see only their territory, or HR data must be restricted by role, misconfigured security either exposes data it should not or buries users in permission errors until they give up.
+Both destroy trust.
+Getting RLS right means understanding both the tool's security model and the org structure it reflects.

 What a well-built BI environment actually looks like

-A functioning BI environment has a small number of certified, trusted datasets that serve as the single source of truth for each domain - finance, sales, operations, customer success.
-Reports and dashboards are built on top of those certified datasets, not on ad hoc direct queries to production databases.
-Metrics are defined once, in the semantic layer, so 'revenue' means the same thing whether you are looking at a board summary or a rep-level pipeline report.
+A functioning BI environment has a small number of certified datasets that serve as the single source of truth for each domain - finance, sales, operations, customer success.
+Reports are built on those datasets, not ad hoc queries to production databases.
+Metrics are defined once, in the semantic layer, so 'revenue' means the same thing on a board summary or a rep-level report.

-Refresh schedules are configured to match how the data is actually used.
-A daily sales summary does not need a fifteen-minute refresh.
-An operational alert that triggers when inventory drops below a threshold might.
-The distinction matters because over-refreshing creates load on source systems and cost in cloud-based BI tools, while under-refreshing makes reports useless for time-sensitive decisions.
+Refresh schedules match how the data is used.
+A daily sales summary does not need a fifteen-minute refresh; an alert that fires when inventory drops below a threshold might.
+Over-refreshing loads source systems and runs up cost in cloud tools, while under-refreshing makes reports useless for time-sensitive decisions.

-The best BI environments we have seen are also deliberately narrow in scope.
-They cover the twenty or thirty metrics that drive the business's core decisions, they are maintained by people who understand both the data and the business context, and they have a clear process for adding new metrics that does not involve someone going rogue and building a shadow report in a personal workspace.
-That kind of discipline does not come from the tool - it comes from the implementation and governance decisions made at the start, and from leadership treating the BI environment as infrastructure worth maintaining rather than a one-time project.
+The best BI environments are also deliberately narrow.
+They cover the twenty or thirty metrics that drive core decisions, are maintained by people who understand both the data and the business context, and have a clear process for adding metrics rather than someone building a shadow report.
+That discipline comes not from the tool but from the governance decisions made at the start, and from leadership treating the environment as infrastructure worth maintaining rather than a one-time project.

 Which BI platform should we use - Power BI, Tableau, or Looker?